zio/zio/docs/howto/mock-services.md

 - `valueF[I, A](f: I => A)` Maps the input arguments `I` to expectation result succeeding with `A`.
 - `valueM[I, A](f: I => IO[Nothing, A])` Effectfully maps the input arguments `I` expectation result succeeding with `A`.

-For methods that take no input, we only define the expected output.
+For methods that take no input, we only define the expected output:

 ```scala mdoc:silent
 val exp02 = ExampleMock.ZeroArgs(value(42))
 ```

-For methods that may return `Unit`, we may skip the predefined result (it will default to successful value) or use `unit` helper.
+For methods that may return `Unit`, we may skip the predefined result (it will default to successful value) or use `unit` helper:

 ```scala mdoc:silent
 import zio.test.mock.MockConsole